preslavmihaylov/bash-cheat-sheet/README.md

 dpkg-reconfigure <package> - run external configuration of package if any and overwrite the existing one
     * e.g. postfix package - runs a GUI window after installation for configuring mail server

+# Red Hat Package management
+yum - analog to apt-get
+rpm - analog to dpkg

+/etc/yum.conf - main yum configuration file
+/etc/yum.repos.d/ - location of yum repositories
+* gpgcheck - an option of a yum repository.
+Verifies that a package comes from a given repo with a gpgkey.
+Security against man in the middle attacks.

+/var/log/yum.log - log file for the yum package manager

+yum update (same as upgrade) == apt-get update && apt-get upgrade
+yum install == apt-get install
+yum install --downloadonly - only download package without installing
+* Downloaded packages are located in /var/cache/yum/(x86\_64/base/packages).
+(Specified in /etc/yum.conf)

+yumdownloader - yum util tool for downloading packages

+yumdownloader --source <package> - download source only
+yumdownloader --urls <package> - urls from where the package will be downloaded
+yumdownloader --resolve <package> - download package and dependencies
+yumdownloader --destdir <dir> <package> - specify destination directory